Sandjab/ShowBees/README.md

 ---
 ## Repository structure

-The root directory containsthe following files:
+The root directory contains the following files:

 - this **README.md** file
-- a **.here** empty file, needed to mark the directory as top-level, thus allowing the mooltipath mechanism (described later in this document) to work from any subsdirectory of any depth
+- a **.here** empty file, needed to mark the directory as top-level, thus allowing the mooltipath mechanism (described later in this document) to work from any subdirectory at any depth

 And directories:

 - an **experiments** directory containing:
   - one subdirectory EXPxyz_*<EXPERIMENT_NAME_IN_SNAKE_CASE>* for each experiment